Music of North Dakota: 1970s and 1980s

 In the late 1970s and early 1980s, there was a small but thriving new wave/power pop scene based in Fargo.
 Groups like "Johnny Holm", "The Unbelievable Uglies", "The Newz", "Clown", "Brittania", "Nitro Brothers", "The Phones" and "The Metro All-Stars" were the premier bands.
 These bands played extensively throughout the upper Midwest, benefitting from a short-lived surge in bars that booked rock and roll bands during the early 80s.
 For example, in Jamestown, North Dakota, there was one bar and a "teen canteen" that booked rock and roll bands in 1978, but by 1984, there were five such venues.
-Bismarck, also had several venues for local bands such as "The Champ Band" and "Nightlife" to perform in.
+Bismarck, also had several venues for local bands such as "The Champ Band", "Cypress" and "Nightlife" to perform in.
 In Fargo/Moorhead, you could hear a live band 7 nights a week with music clubs including The Lamplight, The Sunset Lanes, The Zodiac, The Gaslight, The 4-10 Lounge, Jerry's and Kirby's.
 These venues would draw bands from all over The Midwest where they could perform 5-6 nights a week.
 Some of the venues had music 7 nights a week.
 This pattern was briefly replicated in many similar cities in the region.
 This led several regional bands to write original music and even record albums, some of which sold respectably by regional standards.
 The scene was also lucrative enough to allow many bands from the Minneapolis-St. Paul, Minnesota area to play throughout North Dakota.

 As the 1980s progressed and a farm crisis hurt the state's economy, new drinking and driving laws, plus bar insurance laws were passed, the nightclub and bar scene began to struggle.
 In 1980, The Good Music Agency (GMA) relocated nearly all of their Fargo/Moorhead bands to Minneapolis which had a very hot music scene at the time.
 Thus, the local music scene shrank and a number of bars and clubs that had booked music ceased to do so.
 For example, the five Jamestown bars that had booked bands back in 1984 were all closed or no longer booking in 1989.
 By mid-decade, most of the leading bands had disbanded.
 "Silver", after purchasing the rights to the "Uglies" name, had decamped to Minneapolis, Minnesota and become "The Metro Allstars" (later: "The Metros"), "Brittania" and "The Newz" performed all over the Midwest.
 As the thriving Twin Cities music scene of the mid-1980s dissipated so to did the Fargo music scene fade.

 Many homegrown bands spawned in the wake of this brief renaissance.
 Some bands tried to emulate bands from bigger markets by mixing originals in among the hours of cover songs.
 Most earned a living playing the hits of the day instead of original music.

 Heavy metal bands were also popular in the 1980s.
 Chuck Klosterman wrote a tongue-in-cheek book on his experiences in the rock scene in North Dakota in the book Fargo Rock City.